-Below are ten of the most common issues that affect air conditioners, furnaces, and ductwork, along with practical suggestions to help address them.
+Below are ten of the most common HVAC issues affecting air conditioners, furnaces, and duct systems, along with practical solutions for each.

 1. Dirty Filters

-One of the most common HVAC problems is a dirty air filter.
+Dirty air filters are one of the most common causes of HVAC performance problems.
 When filters become clogged with dust and debris, airflow is restricted.
-This forces the furnace or air conditioner to work harder to maintain the desired temperature.
+This forces the system to work harder, increasing energy consumption and causing unnecessary strain on internal components.

 2. Dirty Ductwork